kmesh-net/kmesh/docs/proposal/AI-gateway.md

   name: ai-extensions
   namespace: ollama
 spec:
-  targetRefs:
-    - group: gateway.networking.k8s.io
-      kind: HTTPRoute
-      name: ollama
+  hostname: www.ollama.com
   options:
     rateLimits:
       - requestsPerUnit: 10
         unit: minute
         model: llama3.2

 ```

-In accordance with the Gateway API convention, the service is associated with `HTTPRoute` in `targetRefs`, and then the specific AI policies are configured under `options`.
+`hostname` is the LLM provider we want to access and specific AI polices are configured under `options`.
 Currently all AI policies are configured in the `AIExtension` CRD.
 If necessary, separate CRDs can be built for different policies in the future.

 #### Integration with Existing Gateways